-One of my favorite hikes in the Valais is the steep, scenic climb over Augstbord Pass that leads to an overlook with stunning, panoramic views of the Bernese Alps and the high peaks surrounding the Mattertal (Matter Valley), home of Zermatt.
+One of my favorite hikes in the Valais is the steep, scenic climb over Augstbord Pass leading to an overlook with stunning, panoramic views of the Bernese Alps and the high peaks towering above the Mattertal from Stalden to Zermatt.

 - Distance: 3.6 miles (one way) to Augstbord

 8.2 miles (one way) to Jungen from Gruben via Augstbord Pass

 6,562-ft. at Jungen from Gruben via Augstbord Pass

 - Elevation Gain: 3,507-ft. to Augstbord